Step 1: Make an Appointment

 Step 2: Complete an Estate Planning Questionnaire

-Before your appointment, complete an Estate Planning Questionnaire (EPQ) found on Mary Anne’s attorney page.
+Before your appointment, which because of COVID-related cautions will be by telephone, complete an Estate Planning Questionnaire (EPQ) found on Mary Anne’s attorney page.
 You can fill out the EPQ directly on your computer or print it and complete it by hand.
 If you would like us to postal mail you a paper copy, just ask.
-Bring the completed EPQ to your appointment.
+When Mary Anne receives your completed EPQ , Lily will contact you to make a telephone appointment with Mary Anne to discuss the EPQ.

 Step 3: Meet with Mary Anne

 At your appointment, Mary Anne will review your completed EPQ with you and answer your questions, such as “What type of person would make the best Executor?” or “Will the government take taxes from my estate at my death?”
-We validate parking in our building.
+We will validate your parking ticket if you park in our office building when you come to our office to sign your new estate planning documents with our Reed Longyear staff.

 Step 4: Establish the Attorney-Client Relationship

 Mary Anne will ask you to sign an Employment and Fee Agreement (Agreement) and pay an advance fee deposit (AFD) of approximately half of the estimated cost for your work.
-You may pay your AFD at the first meeting.
-When we receive your Agreement and AFD, we will draft your documents.
-We accept cash, check, Visa and MasterCard.
+You may pay your advance fee deposit online by Visa or Mastercard, or mail a paper check to our office address.

 Step 5: Writing the Documents

 Once we have received all required information from you, we will write your documents.
-Attorney Anton Cauthorn will usually draft the documents in conjunction with Mary Anne.
+Other attorneys in the Reed Longyear firm often assist Mary Anne in writing you documents.

 Step 6: Reading Your Draft Documents